hollan2/capstone_project/Isle of Trust/public/markdown/level0.md

-Welcome to Isle of Trust!
+~Welcome to Isle of Trust!
+This is a game about competition and cooperation and about making or breaking promises.
 Let's go over some fundamental game mechanics.
-~The goal of the game is to.....
-~**Explain the Prisoner's dilemma - what cooperate, reciprocate, compete means** ~This is you.
-Here you can find information about yourself such as how many resourses you have, how many times you've cooperated, how many times you've cheated, etc.
+~This is you.
+Here you can find information about yourself such as how many resources you have, how many times you were honest, how many times you've cheated, etc.
 ~This is the action panel, where all game decisions are made.
 ~Note the "Promise Phase" label.
 Each turn has 3 phases: Promise, Action, and Resource Allocation.
 ~The Promise phase is exactly what it sounds like, you make a promise to your neighbors that you will either cooperate (together), reciprocate (match), or compete(solo).